zoltanctoth/bigdata-training/dataskills-assignment.md

 Check out the contents of this file.
 The columns of these file are: *date, user_id, amount_payed, card_type*.

 Answer the following business question: How many transactions can we see by card type on 2015-07-11?
-The output of your command will be most probasbly similar to this:
+The output of your command will be most probably similar to this:
 ```
      39 AMEX
      87 MasterCard